-Correlator $3D^{\mathsf{TM}}$ can export a DEM on which a geoid will be applied.
-The geoid file must be provided in the GTX file format.
+Correlator3DTM can export a DEM on which a geoid will be applied.
+The geoid file must be provided in the GTX or TIF file format.
+Geoid files can be easily found at https://cdn.proj.org/.

 The tool can be accessed from the File menu and requires a DEM to be loaded in the main window.